lerouxrgd/datachannel-rs/README.md

 ## Usage

-This crate provides two traits that end user must implement, `DataChannel` and `PeerConnection`, which define the main callback functions:
+This crate provides two traits that end user must implement, `DataChannel` and `PeerConnection`, that define all available callback methods.
+Note that all methods have a default no-operation implementation.

+Aforementioned traits are defined as follows:

 ```rust
 pub trait DataChannel {